aer0ss/aerofs/src/web/README.txt

 Compiling Less and JS:
 ======================
 1. Install npm packages for compiling and minifying.
-$ npm install -g lessc minifier uglify-js
+$ npm install -g less minifier uglify-js

 2. If you're going to be modifying LESS or JS more than once, install watchman to enable automatic compilation on save.

-$ brew watchman
+$ brew install watchman

 3. For a one-off change, run:
 $ cd src/web/web